jonasrosland/old-blog/open-for-a-new-role.md

 ### Work and leadership experience

 #### Open Source Community Manager, {code}, Dell Technologies, Boston, USA
+On August 29, 2014 {code} launched as a strategic initiative with support from executive management.
+Three main principles drive {code}'s approach to open source:

+- Open source efforts are developed in the best interests of the community
+- Projects are executed with complete transparency and openness
+- Open source technologies are made to be consumable by the widest range of users and organizations

+The {code} Team contributed to and created open source projects, acted in the interest of building a community, and drove awareness of emerging technology trends.
+It consisted of three programs, each operating with these core tenets in mind: the {code} Community, the DevHigh5 program, and the {code} Catalyst program.

  - Planned and executed an open source community strategy for Dell Technologies, called the **{code} Community**
  - Maintained healthy growth and engagement within the **{code} Community** Slack team, reaching over 5,600 members in Feb 2018
  - Planned and executed several community outreach programs, such as the **{code} Catalyst program, the DevHigh5 program, {code} Catalyst Spotlights, {code} Webinars and {code} Assemblies**